Naspers Limited (OTCMKTS:NPSNY) Short Interest Up 23.8% in May

-Naspers Limited (OTCMKTS:NPSNY) was the target of a significant growth in short interest in May.
-As of May 28th, there was short interest totalling 101,400 shares, a growth of 23.8% from the May 13th total of 81,900 shares.
-Based on an average daily trading volume, of 251,600 shares, the days-to-cover ratio is currently 0.4 days.
+Naspers Limited (OTCMKTS:NPSNY) was the recipient of a large increase in short interest in May.
+As of May 28th, there was short interest totalling 101,400 shares, an increase of 23.8% from the May 13th total of 81,900 shares.
+Based on an average daily volume of 251,600 shares, the days-to-cover ratio is presently 0.4 days.

-Separately, Barclays reaffirmed an “overweight” rating on shares of Naspers in a research note on Friday, May 28th.
+Separately, Barclays reaffirmed an “overweight” rating on shares of Naspers in a report on Friday, May 28th.

 Naspers Limited operates in consumer internet industry worldwide.
 The company builds various companies that empower people and enrich communities.
 It holds investments in classifieds, food delivery, payments and fintech, education, health, and ecommerce, as well as ventures, and social and internet platforms.